Irredentism: Types

 Various types of irredentism have been proposed.
-However, not everyone agrees that all the types listed here actually constitute forms of irredentism and it often depends on what definition is used.
-According to Naomi Chazan and Donald L. Horowitz, there are two types of irredentism.
+However, not everyone agrees that all the types listed here constitute forms of irredentism and it often depends on what definition is used.
+According to political theorists Naomi Chazan and Donald L. Horowitz, there are two types of irredentism.
 The typical case involves one state that intends to annex territories belonging to a neighboring state.
 Nazi Germany’s claim on the Sudetenland of Czechoslovakia is an example of this form of irredentism.

 For the second type, there is no pre-existing parent state.
 Instead, a cohesive group existing as a minority in multiple countries intends to unify to form a new parent state.
 The intended creation of a Kurdistan state uniting the Kurds living in Turkey, Syria, Iraq, and Iran is an example of the second type.
 If such a project is successful for only one segment, the result is secession and not irredentism.
-This happened, for example, during the breakup of Yugoslavia when Yugoslavian Slovenes formed the new state of Slovenia while the Austrian Solvenes did not join them and remained part of Austria.
-Not all theorists accept that the second type actually constitutes a form of irredentism.
+This happened, for example, during the breakup of Yugoslavia when Yugoslavian Slovenes formed the new state of Slovenia while the Austrian Slovenes did not join them and remained part of Austria.
+Not all theorists accept that the second type constitutes a form of irredentism.
 In this regard, it is often argued that it is too similar to secession to maintain a distinction between the two.
-For example, Benyamin Neuberger holds that a pre-existing parent state is necessary for irredentism.
+For example, political scholar Benyamin Neuberger holds that a pre-existing parent state is necessary for irredentism.

-Thomas Ambrosio restricts his definition to cases involving a pre-existing parent state and distinguishes three types of irredentism: (1) between two states, (2) between a state and a former colony, and (3) between a state and a collapsed state.
+Political scientist Thomas Ambrosio restricts his definition to cases involving a pre-existing parent state and distinguishes three types of irredentism: (1) between two states, (2) between a state and a former colony, and (3) between a state and a collapsed state.
 The typical case is between two states.
-A classical example of this is Somalia's invasion of Ethiopia.
+A textbook example of this is Somalia's invasion of Ethiopia.
 In the second case of decolonization, the territory to be annexed is a former colony of another state and not a regular part of it.
 An example is the Indonesian invasion and occupation of the former Portuguese colony of East Timor.
-In the case of state collapse, one state disintegrates and a neighboring state absorbs some of its former territories, as was the case for the irredentist movements by Croatia and Serbia during the breakup of Yugoslavia.
+In the case of state collapse, one state disintegrates and a neighboring state absorbs some of its former territories.
+This was the case for the irredentist movements by Croatia and Serbia during the breakup of Yugoslavia.